 Here are the two types:

-Dog Type #1: Dogs who love food, live for food, are constantly looking for food, dreaming about food, begging for food… you get the point.
+Dog Type #1: Dogs who love food, live for food, are constantly looking for food, dream about food, begging for food… you get the point.
 These dogs are in the kitchen when you are cooking.
 They inhale their bowl of food and then are at the table when you are eating.
 They love their treats no matter if they are cheap or expensive and want more, more, more.

 Dog Type #2: These are the dogs who have a take it or leave it relationship with food.
 They eat the food they are given, but without any real gusto.
 They even may or may not like their treats depending on what it is.